Skip to content

 Helping a Loved One with an Eating Disorder: Signs, Challenges & Helpful Tips

-Recovery means much more than replacing dieting, binge eating, and/or purging with intuitive eating.
-Stabilizing medical issues and normalizing eating are often the essential first steps in eating disorder treatment.
-Recovery also means identifying the dynamics, emotions, thoughts, and behaviors that underlie disordered behaviors and working to resolve them.
-The process requires a level of skill, sensitivity, and experience that only trained medical and mental health professionals can provide.
+Eating disorder recovery means much more than replacing restricting, binge eating, and/or purging with healthy eating.
+It also means identifying the dynamics, emotions, thoughts, and behaviors associated with disordered behaviors and working to resolve them.
+The process often requires a level of skill, sensitivity, and experience that only trained medical and mental health professionals can provide.

 Defining What ‘Help’ Means

-For teens and adolescents, it is essential for parents to play an active role in normalizing eating patterns.
-However, a parent is not a trained clinician.
-A parent may need to encourage and remind their loved one to openly and honestly discuss their struggles in sessions with their physician, dietician, psychiatrist, and/or therapist.
+For teens and adolescents, it is essential for parents to play an active role in normalizing eating patterns and modeling a healthy relationship with food.
+However, a parent is not a trained eating disorder professional.
+A parent may need to encourage and remind their loved one to openly and honestly discuss their struggles in sessions with their physician, dietitian, psychiatrist, and/or therapist.
 If ongoing treatment is advised, you can also support the person by helping them research their treatment options, accompanying them to an assessment, actively listening to them without judgment, validating their emotions, and encouraging them to follow through with the experts’ recommendations.

 Recognizing The Signs of an Eating Disorder

-People with Binge-eating disorder engage in binge eating episodes.
-They eat large amounts of food in a discrete period of time, often feeling out of control and past feeling full.
-Those struggling with binge-eating disorder often experience a great deal of shame with their behaviors and unlike bulimia, they do not compensate for the food intake.
+People with Binge-eating disorder engage in binge-eating episodes.
+They eat large amounts of food in a discrete period of time; they report feeling out of control and often eat past feeling full.
+Those struggling with binge-eating disorder typically experience a great deal of shame with their behaviors and unlike bulimia, they do not compensate for the food intake.
+As the binging continues, the shame grows, and we may begin to see heightened avoidance and isolation from others.
+Food containers and wrappers may be hidden in various places and an altered state of mood (usually a more depressive mood) may be seen.

-Those who struggle with Anorexia Nervosa or Atypical Anorexia Nervosa purposefully restrict their intake, which leads to significant weight loss and/or a significantly low body weight in the context of age, developmental trajectory, and physical health.
+Those with Anorexia Nervosa or Atypical Anorexia Nervosa purposefully restrict their intake, which leads to significant weight loss and/or a significantly low body weight in the context of age, developmental trajectory, and physical health.
 These individuals have an intense fear of gaining weight and high levels of body dissatisfaction regardless of weight, shape, or body size.
 Those with AN binge/purge type also engage in binge eating episodes and/or purging.
+It is important to note that body size does NOT determine whether someone has a restrictive eating disorder or not.
+Additionally, medical complications such as blood pressure issues, heightened or lowered heart rate, abnormal labs, fainting and dizziness can occur to folks in any body.

-Finally, Other Specified Feeding or Eating Disorder (OSFED) is a diagnosis given to those who do not meet the strict diagnostic criteria for AN, BN, or BED, but report behaviors and symptoms severe enough to cause impairment across various domains.
+Finally, Other Specified Feeding or Eating Disorder (OSFED) is a diagnosis given to those who do not meet the strict diagnostic criteria for AN, BN, BED, or ARFID, but report behaviors and symptoms severe enough to cause impairment across various domains.
+If eating disorder symptoms such as restricting, binging, and/or purging result in significant impairment professionally, mentally, emotionally, spiritually, or financially, it is recommended to seek support from an eating disorder specialist.

 One of the greatest obstacles can be waiting for your loved one to admit they have a problem.
 At first, there may be denial.
 They may be ashamed or embarrassed of their symptoms.
-Patients often tell us that their eating disorder is controlling them and that they have lost the ability to make the decision to stop using eating disorder behaviors.
+Patients often tell us that their eating disorder is controlling them and that they have lost the ability to stop.
+Their behaviors aren’t a choice, but rather symptoms of a complex psychiatric diagnosis impacting their mind and their body.

 The following are some suggestions to help you talk to someone who is fortunate enough to access treatment resources, but has mixed feelings about accepting help for an eating disorder: